keremavci/vagrant-flask-ansible-example/README.md

 ## How does it work?
 * Checkout this project
-* Run the following from project directory
+* Run the following command from project directory

         $ vagrant up